StanfordSpezi/SpeziMockWebService/README.md

      <td><img width="250" alt="Detail view of a mock request, showing that it is an addition with a short JSON body." src="Sources/SpeziMockWebService/SpeziMockWebService.docc/Resources/Request.png"></td>
    </tr>
    <tr>
-     <td>The landing page of the [`RequestList`](https://swiftpackageindex.com/stanfordspezi/spezimockwebservice/documentation/spezimockwebservice/requestlist).</td>
+     <td>The landing page of the <a href="https://swiftpackageindex.com/stanfordspezi/spezimockwebservice/documentation/spezimockwebservice/requestlist">RequestList</a>.</td>
-     <td>The [`RequestList`](https://swiftpackageindex.com/stanfordspezi/spezimockwebservice/documentation/spezimockwebservice/requestlist) provides an overview of all sent requests.</td>
+     <td>The <a href="https://swiftpackageindex.com/stanfordspezi/spezimockwebservice/documentation/spezimockwebservice/requestlist">RequestList</a> provides an overview of all sent requests.</td>
      <td>The detail view of a single request.</td>
    </tr>
  </table>